 Work in existing buildings, including repairs, alterations, and additions is not required to meet all requirements for new construction as described in Chapter 13-200.
 Work in existing buildings is also required to meet the applicable energy conservation requirements (see above).

-NOTE: Under the Phase 2 Code Modernization Ordinance, adopted April 10, 2019, the new Chicago Building Rehabilitation Code (Title 14R of the Municipal Code) based on the 2018 IEBC, becomes optional for permit applications started on or after December 1, 2019, and mandatory for permit applications started on or after July 1, 2020.
-Some provisions of the existing fire prevention requirements related to specialized hazardous uses and fire safety operations will remain in effect until Phase 3.
+Under the Phase 2 Code Modernization Ordinance, the 2019 Chicago Building Rehabilitation Code (Title 14R), becomes optional for permit applications started on or after December 1, 2019, and mandatory for permit applications started on or after August 1, 2020.

 NOTE: Under the Phase 2 Code Modernization Ordinance, adopted April 10, 2019, the new Chicago Minimum Requirements for Existing Buildings (Title 14X of the Municipal Code) will supercede existing provisions in the spring of 2020.